 Vacant Shifts: Shifts to which no guard is assigned.

-Batch Time Clock: A schedules and attendance feature that allows administrators to employees in and out.
+Batch Time Clock: A schedules and attendance feature where you can remotely clock in and clock out employees.

 Unconfirmed Shifts: Shifts of which guards have been notified but which they have not confirmed via email.